Member Type(s): Content Publisher

 Please do a little bit of research into what I cover.
 Don’t pitch me something that I’ve never written about.
 I know you have a job to do, but so do I.

 What should they always do and never do?

 Again, give me the courtesy of figuring out if I am the person who would be most likely to write about your pitch, or at least preface it by saying “If this isn’t you, who would it be?”
 Don’t be over-familiar, but also don’t robot me to death with an obvious chain letter that you’re pretending is personal.
 And don’t presume coverage, like “We’re gonna need a story.”
 Well, you need to take out an ad then.
 Do readers need to read your story?
 That’s the most important thing to me.
 And please spell my name right.
 One more thing – don’t make me chase you down about the date of your event/TV episode premiere.
 If I have to do the research, that annoys me.
 I get about 150 unsolicited emails a day.
 I can’t read them all top to bottom before deciding what to do with them.

 What's the best way for someone in PR to start a working relationship with you?

-What is the toughest part about being a journalist?
+What is the best part about covering entertainment?
+Your least favorite?

 Do you use social media as part of your job?